jjiajun/pom-token/README.md

 ## Mint 3 Tokens
 - Mints 3 POM tokens that are added to your Metamask wallet address.
 3 POM tokens will be added to the total supply of POM too.
+- Only the owner of the contract can do this for now.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/90031266/168688327-c2692c89-0216-4ad8-be9a-8c718dde0f03.gif" />